data-crafts/data-crafts.github.io/_posts/2021-04-09-value-engineering-part-1.md

 I have often seen Account Managers commit a small number for a deal at the beginning of the quarter to reduce the risk of missing their forecast or because of the lack of qualification and confidence.
 Unfortunately, this initial number shapes the spirit of the deal and ends-up the target that everyone works to achieve.
 By doing the VE analysis, I have realized that we are bringing tens of millions of cost reduction or new revenue to some customers.
 This helped the sales team be confident in our solution and go ask for millions instead of tens or hundred thousands dollar deals.

 ### Accelerate the sales cycle
-this one is counter intuitive.
-Lot of people think that doing a VE will add sales cycles but it actually avoids the customer spending several weeks of self-assessment, benchmarking or building a business case.
+This one is counter intuitive.
+Lot of people think that doing a VE exercise will add sales cycles but it actually avoids the customer spending several weeks of self-assessment, benchmarking or building a business case.
 In my experience, my customers were grateful that we helped them build their business case and they happily helped us accelerate the closing.

 ### Earn the right to talk to the Business or execs